RootwireLtd/OpenDocs/docs/sysadmin-guides/reference-architecture/active-directory-organisational-unit-examples.md

 ## Representative Corporate OU Hierarchy

-Below is an example of a well structured OU Hierarchy for a corporate domain
+Below is an example of a well structured OU Hierarchy for a Corporate domain

 ```null title="AD OU Hierarchy"
 - CORP (Corporate Facing Objects)